Diabetes And Prediabetes

-By following our Radiantly Healthy MD integrative approach and enabling your body to heal itself, you can achieve each and every one of these goals.
+By following our Radiantly Healthy MD integrative approach and enabling your body to heal itself, you can achieve every one of these goals.
 We will educate and empower you with a personalized plan.

 Our goal here at Radiantly Healthy is to help our patients each step of the way on their journey towards achieving overall health.
-Our functional medicine and holistic approach is designed to identify the underlying causes of disease in order to implement healthy habits and lifestyle changes for minimizing symptoms, instead of simply suppressing them.
+Our functional medicine and holistic approach are designed to identify the underlying causes of disease to implement healthy habits and lifestyle changes for minimizing symptoms, instead of simply suppressing them.
 Diabetes is no exception.
 Whether you are suffering from pre-diabetes or diabetes, we can help.

 What is Diabetes?

 Over 26 million Americans are affected by diabetes at an annual cost of over $218 billion per year according to the American Diabetes Association.
 Diabetes disrupts all aspects of our health and metabolism.
-Diabetes increases the risk of cancer, cognitive decline, heart disease, kidney failure, blindness and more.
+Diabetes increases the risk of cancer, cognitive decline, heart disease, kidney failure, blindness, and more.